-Prerequisite: A high school Project-Lead-The-Way course in Introduction to Engineering Design, or Principles of Engineering, or consent of instructor.
+Prerequisite: EGT-400, Project-Lead-The-Way -- Introduction to Engineering Design, or EGT-410, Project-Lead-The-Way -- Principles of Engineering, or consent of instructor.
 This course introduces students to the interdependent fields of civil engineering and architecture.
 Students learn project planning, site planning, and building design.
 (15-60)